Everything You Need to Know About High School Study Abroad in England

 The formality of uniforms ranges depending on the type of school students attend, and can be anything from khakis and polos to sport coats and dresses.

-Despite the government encouragement, there are many high schools that do not require uniforms, so be sure to check with the school you will be enrolling in.
+Despite the government encouragement, there are still many high schools that do not require uniforms, so be sure to check with the school you will be enrolling in.

 Most secondary schools in England run from 8:30 a.m. to 3:30 p.m.
-Monday through Friday, with about 7 periods per day.
-Many schools have up to a 15 minute break in between classes, with 30-60 minutes for lunch.
+Monday through Friday, with about 7 periods per day, which is similar to many high schools in the US.

 Depending on the type of school, students can either bring their own food for lunch or purchase something to eat in the school cafeteria or a nearby cafe.
 Similar to US schools, most teachers in British schools offer time before or after school when students can ask questions or receive extra help and overall, the schedule aspect of attending school in England won't differ too much from life back home.